jeremyby/Schedule-Attributes/README.markdown

 ##`schedule`

 Returns a the `IceCube::Schedule` object that is serialized to the model's `schedule_yaml` field.
-If there is none, it returns a schedule with `start_date` of the current date, recurring daily, ending never.
+If there is none, it returns a schedule with `start_time` of the current date, recurring daily, ending never.